caseybreen/gompertztrunc/cran-comments.md

+# Gompertztrunc 0.1.0

-# Second Submission to CRAN, version 0.1.0
+## Second Submission to CRAN, version 0.1.0
 The following changes have been made in response to CRAN's comments:

 - Reworded the description so that it does not start with "Functions for"